pedrofamaral/Scrapy/README.md

 <h2>About the Project</h2>
 The QuotesSpider performs the following tasks:

-Automatically navigates through multiple pages of a website.
+ .Automatically navigates through multiple pages of a website.
-Extracts structured information, including:
+ .Extracts structured information, including:
-Quote text;
+   .Quote text;
-Quote author;
+   .Quote author;
-Tags associated with each quote.
+   .Tags associated with each quote.
-Ensures navigation between pages using dynamic links.
+ .Ensures navigation between pages using dynamic links.
-Main Files
+<h2>Main Files</h2>
-quotes_spider.py: Main file containing the spider definition.
+  .quotes_spider.py: Main file containing the spider definition.
-Expected Output: Extracted data can be exported to formats like JSON or CSV using Scrapy.
+  .Expected Output: Extracted data can be exported to formats like JSON or CSV using Scrapy.
-How to Run
+<h2>How to Run</h2>
-Install Scrapy: Make sure Scrapy is installed in your environment:

-pip install scrapy
+  1.Install Scrapy: Make sure Scrapy is installed in your environment: pip install scrapy
-Run the spider: In the terminal, navigate to the project directory and run the command:

-scrapy crawl quotes
+  2.Run the spider: In the terminal, navigate to the project directory and run the command: scrapy crawl quotes
-Export the data (optional): To save the results in a JSON or CSV file:

-scrapy crawl quotes -o output.json or

-scrapy crawl quotes -o output.csv
+  3.Export the data (optional): To save the results in a JSON or CSV file: scrapy crawl quotes -o output.json or scrapy crawl quotes -o output.csv

-Technologies Used
+<h2>Technologies Used</h2>
 Python: Main programming language.
 Scrapy: Web scraping framework.
 CSS Selectors: For selecting and extracting data from HTML pages.